grebtsew/Number_of_Persons_in_room_from_IP_camera/README.md

 # Detect and calculate number of persons in room from several IP camera in real time using Tensorflow
-A multithreaded program that calculate and detect number of persons in a room from an arbitary amount of cameras with Tensorflow object detection.
+A multithreaded program that calculate and detect number of persons in a room from an arbitrary amount of cameras with Tensorflow object detection.

 <p align="center" >
   <img width="200" height="200" src="images/arlo.jpg">